 In 2000 Arise Chicago opened a pre-apprenticeship program which was recognized nationally as a model program.
 This program, the Building Bridges Project, was very successful in its goal to place women and people of color into apprenticeship programs until the economic downturn in late 2008, when the program was hibernated.

 In 2001 Arise Chicago produced the first Workers Rights Manual in easy-to-read language in Spanish, Polish, and English.
 The manual, which outlines Illinois-specific laws, has been replicated throughout the country.
 Arise provides a free download of the updated 66-page 2009 version.

 With knowledge that the basic tenets of all faith traditions support the rights of workers and in response to the many inquiries after the publication of the Workers Rights Manual, Arise Chicago opened its Worker Center in 2002.
-To date, Arise has partnered with over 2700 workers to recover over $5,000,000 in stolen wages and compensation and to eradicate harassment and discrimination from the workplace.
+To date, Arise has partnered with nearly 4,000 workers to recover more than $6,300,000 in stolen wages and compensation and to eradicate harassment and discrimination from the workplace.

 A Leader in the Faith-Labor Movement